Stuycs-K/final-project-10-d-angelo-vincent-jha-lana/WORKLOG.md

 Today I mostly researched Georges Painvin, the man who broke the cipher, and read about how he did it and just generally about his life.
 I plan to include much of the information I researched today at the end of our presentation.
 I also added some much needed elaborating comments to the Encode.java file.

+### 5/29

+Today I wrote the conclusion part of our PRESENTATION.md, which was mostly historical.
+Now our presentation is almost completed; all that remains is the third section about how the cipher was broken.

 ## Lana Jha